fzf: Reference

 --preview=COMMAND #

 Execute the given command for the current line and display the result on the preview window. {} in the command is the placeholder that is replaced to the single-quoted string of the current line.
-To transform the replacement string, specify field index expressions between the braces (See field index expression for the details).
+To transform the replacement string, specify field index expressions between the braces (See FIELD INDEX EXPRESSION for the details).

 fzf --preview='head -$LINES {}'